-- · All shirts must have collars.
-They may be button-down or polo and must be worn with sleeves. - · Shirts, sweaters and vest are not to have wording, logos, or pictures; small manufacturer's or Horizon logos are acceptable. - · A dress code shirt is required underneath if a vest is worn. - · Pullover knit sweaters, if appropriate and modest, may be worn without a collar or a shirt underneath.
+- · All shirts must have collars or be official Hawk Wear.
+They may be button-down, polo, or official Hawk shirts - · A dress code shirt is required underneath if a vest is worn. - Shirts, sweaters, vests are not to have wording, logos, or pictures; small manufacturer's or Horizon logo and repeating patterns are acceptable. - · Pullover knitted sweaters, if appropriate and modest, may be worn without a collar or a shirt underneath.